Enjoy fast and stable file transportation, a comfortable interface, and cutting-the-edge features with FTP Server Advanced on Windows Server 2016

-The guide how to work with the FTP Server Advanced on Windows Server 2016
+The guide on how to work with the FTP Server Advanced on Windows Server 2016

 - To connect to the virtual machine, start the “Remote Desktop Connection” program with the “Win + R” key combination.